ZhongkangZ/FeatOptGS/README.md

 - **Image Decomposition**: Utilizes albedo, shading, and residual decomposition to eliminate lighting discrepancies and improve geometric alignment.
 - **Gaussian Refinement**: Introduces adaptive Gaussian ellipsoid splitting to refine large ellipsoids, reducing rendering blur and improving detail retention.
 - **Geometric Consistency**: Ensures spatial consistency across views through advanced feature extraction and matching priors.

+> ⭐️ **Update:**
+- **2025/7/20** Results, including optimized models and rendered images, are now available at [this link](https://pan.baidu.com/s/1poWYaOQ-K1NSb7ojkuU7LQ?pwd=aamt).
+(This link contains some results and image decomposition results, and will continue to be updated in the future.)

 ## Installation